 While wrapping up in blankets and not turning on your heating altogether isn’t the best plan of action, it can definitely make a huge difference in how often you use your heating in your house.

-Are you a carer or personal assistant?
+Are you a carer or a personal assistant?
 Make sure you’ve read our Carers Winter Checklist to keep you and your clients safe over the winter months.

 6. Use Curtains to Your Advantage

 Curtains are a fantastic way of insulating your home from the cold, and keep the warm air trapped inside your home.
-To use curtains to their full advantage, be sure to invest in a high quality, thick pair that will prevent warm air escaping through the windows, keep the curtains drawn at night, and keep them open on sunny days to let the natural heat into your home.
+To use curtains to their full advantage, be sure to invest in a high quality, thick pair that will prevent warm air from escaping through the windows, keep the curtains drawn at night, and keep them open on sunny days to let the natural heat into your home.

 7. Circulate the Air